Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Introduction

-\qquad In typical RCS, there is a large reservoir of subjects, and random sampling for a small sample size $N$ is done from the reservoir each period.
-Hence, we can safely assume that each subject appears only once in the RCS, and that the sampling period dummy $S_{i}$ is independent of the other random variables in use.
-In RCS, we have
+\qquad DD can be implemented with panel data or repeated cross-sections (RCS).
+We use RCS in this paper, because RCS are easier to collect than panel data and also because our empirical study uses RCS\textbf{.} In typical RCS, there is a huge reservoir of subjects, and random sampling for a sample size $N$ is done each period.
+Hence, we can safely assume that each subject is sampled only once in RCS, and that the sampling dummy $S_{i}$\ is independent of the other random variables;